robotsch/tinyapp/README.md

 - Per-user saved URLs
 - Basic URL analytics (creation date, click count)

-## Common Issues
+## Known Issues

-- Restarting the server mid-session fails to clear the assigned user session cookie, which may lead to certain pages failing to load
+- Restarting the server mid-session fails to clear the assigned user session cookie, which may lead to certain pages failing to load.
+This can be fixed by manually deleting any leftover session cookies.